microsoft/fast/packages/web-components/fast-foundation/docs/guide/styling-components.doc.md

 ```

 ### MatchMedia Stylesheets
-`forcedColorsStylesheetBehavior` builds is an implementation of the `matchMediaStylesheetBehaviorFactory, which can be used to create custom implementations of stylesheets that will be conditionally attached based on a [MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList).
+`forcedColorsStylesheetBehavior` builds is an implementation of the `matchMediaStylesheetBehaviorFactory`, which can be used to create custom implementations of stylesheets that will be conditionally attached based on a [MediaQueryList](https://developer.mozilla.org/en-US/docs/Web/API/MediaQueryList).

 __Example: Using the `matchMediaStylesheetBehaviorFactory`__
 ```js